cloudmesh-community/book/chapters/updates.md

 * Jan 18, 2019: A section on how to do equation in the book was added (see @sec:equations).

-* Jan 16, 2019: Added the OpenAPI server based on yaml file introspection in a @sec:openapi-introspection
+* Jan 16, 2019: Added the example about defining a REST service based on an OpenAPI yaml file (see @sec:openapi-introspection).

 * Jan 15, 2019: Slight improvements in the preface:   Added this Update section; Added explanation ho to do